Saturday, January 16, 2010

 Is CDU Compliance the future of ecommerce?

-Its called CDU (Critical Data Unlpugged) Compliance.
+It is called CDU (Critical Data Unlpugged).

 Have a read of that section and you'll end up with the knowledge that has either completely eluded the mega-billion dollar online payment processing industry or perhaps is being quietly ignored by choice.